ChatGPT uses web search in 80%+ of the prompts

 Prompt categories (100 total):

-- Health & Wellness: Nutritional information, diet compatibility, wellness products
+- Health and wellness.
+Nutritional information, diet compatibility, wellness products.

-- Legal & Compliance: GDPR requirements, certification standards, data privacy
+- Legal and compliance.
+GDPR requirements, certification standards, data privacy.

 Example prompts: